 I’m a director of product design atand a .
 Prior, I drew letters at , lead design at ed startup , co-founded design studio , kickstarted food mag , served as an board member before moving to San Francisco, and studied at .
-I’m a !